 The industry includes a wide range of different careers and areas of work including: sales, customer service, IT, financial advice, management, administration and business support.

 To see the routes to getting into each of these sectors, take a look at our Career Pathway.

 Financial services workers operate in many different industries and organisations, from local government to chemical engineering plants.

 Types of companies directly relating to the finance industry include:

-Glasgow and Edinburgh are our two most important financial centres.
-Edinburgh has large banking, pensions and investment management sectors, employing around 26,500 people.
+Glasgow and Edinburgh are the two most important financial centres.
+Edinburgh, East and Midlothian has large banking, pensions and investment management sectors, employing around 26,500 people.
 Glasgow region has particular strengths in insurance and accountancy, employing around 21,000 people.